 Keith Drazek noted the considerable work done so far by EPDP Team and staff and reminded councilors of the 14th February 2019 Extraordinary Council meeting scheduled which could be used as an opportunity for Council consideration of the EPDP effort.

 Ayden Férdeline brought to Council’s attention that a technical study group on access to nonpublic registration data was equally at work within ICANN.
-Keith Drazek agreed that both the aforementioned and the EPDP Team should be kept abreast of the each other’s mandate, scope and work
+Keith Drazek agreed that both the aforementioned and the EPDP Team should be kept abreast of the each other’s mandate, scope and activities.

 Action item:

-Councilors to monitor the technical study group to understand how their work is coordinated and what, if any, interplay there could be with EPDP.
+Councilors to receive a briefing on the technical study group so to understand how their work is coordinated with the EPDP team and what, if any, interplay there could be with EPDP.

 Item 6: COUNCIL DISCUSSION – Managing the EPDP Implementation Gap and Back-up Plans